Garmin GPSMAP 67i Review & InReach Device Comparison

 Decision Summary: Garmin GPSMAP 67i vs Mini 2

-Choose the Garmin GPSMAP 67i if you need advanced mapping, a larger screen, and comprehensive navigation tools without relying on your phone.
-Moreover, it allows you to send texts and use all features independently, making it perfect for longer trips, detailed maps, and reliable satellite communication in remote areas.
+Choose the Garmin GPSMAP 67i if you want advanced mapping, a larger screen, and full navigation tools that work without your phone.
+It lets you send texts and use all features independently.
+This makes it perfect for longer trips, detailed maps, and reliable satellite communication in remote areas.

-If portability and simplicity are more important, and you mainly need SOS and messaging features, the Garmin inReach Mini 2 might be a better fit.
-However, the Mini 2 requires a phone for texting and lacks the 67i’s advanced navigation capabilities.
+If you prefer something smaller and simpler, and mainly need SOS and messaging, the Garmin inReach Mini 2 might suit you better.
+However, the Mini 2 depends on your phone for texting and doesn’t offer the 67i’s advanced navigation features.

 Garmin inReach Mini 2